What is a Bachelor’s Degree?

 The Bachelor of Arts (BA) and Bachelor of Science (BS) are the common baccalaureate degrees.
 BA degrees are most often awarded in the arts, humanities, and social sciences.
 BS degrees are more likely to be awarded in the sciences, math, and engineering, and in professional or technical fields of study.
 However, there are no absolute universal differences between these degrees and policies; their award varies from university to university.

-- Explore your major options at websites such as:
+Explore your major and career options on websites such as:

 - Explore Transfer Opportunities:

-- Talk to a university representative either in the University Transfer Center at (805) 289-6411, at the university campus, or by phone or email to refine your educational plan and/or get up-to-date information regarding your major, housing, and campus support services.
+- Talk to a university representative either in the University Transfer Center, at the university campus, or by phone or email to refine your educational plan and/or get up-to-date information regarding your major, housing, and campus support services.

-- Schedule a visit and campus tour by calling the university’s admission or outreach/recruitment office, or sign up for a scheduled field trip for the fall or spring semester through the University Transfer Center at (805) 289-6411.
+- Schedule a visit and campus tour by calling the university’s admission or outreach/recruitment office.

 - Stay on track: Continue to follow your transfer plan, meeting with your counselor each semester to make adjustments as necessary.
-Updated major requirements can be found at assist.org for the UC and CSU campuses.
+Updated major requirements can be found at assist.org for the UC and CSU.

 - Apply to the institutions you selected by their posted deadlines.
 The UC system accepts fall applications from Nov.
 1 through Nov.
 30 only.
 The CSU system accepts fall applications from Oct.
 1 through Nov.
 30. Independent and out-of-state colleges have their own deadlines.
 Check with their admission offices or on their websites.